 The process of installing an Edge node is identical to installing any other Artifactory instance.
-For details, please refer to Installing Artifactory.
+For more information, see Installing Artifactory Edge.

 The Replicator is a process that optimizes replication when distributing software with JFrog Distribution, dramatically reducing the load on the network and the time taken to synchronize Release Bundles from a source Artifactory instance to target instance or Edge node.

 The primary purpose of an Edge node is to receive Release Bundles for deployment to a runtime which requires the use of the Replicator.
 Therefore, once your Edge node is installed, you need to ensure its Replicator has been activated and is ready for use as described in Installation and Activation.

 An Edge node can only receive Release Bundles from an Artifactory service if they are both within the same circle of trust.
 Once you have completed the installation of the Edge node, make sure to add it to the circle of trust for any Artifactory service from which it should receive Release Bundles.
 To learn how to establish a circle of trust, please refer to Establishing the Circle of Trust in the JFrog Access User Guide.

 All repositories in an Artifactory Edge are read-only.
 The artifactory-edge-uploads repository is the only repository to which your Release Bundles are deployed.

 From version 6.12, an Artifactory Edge node can be configured to pull artifacts using a Smart Remote Repository.
 Artifacts can be pulled from other Artifactory instances (ones with Enterprise+ or Edge licenses, just like any remote repository).

 When pulling data from a smart remote repository, the Edge node will first attempt to pull the data from cache.
 If it does not exist, it will continue to try and fetch it from the remote repository on the target instance.